Researchers Confirm Disputed Viking Warrior Was a Female Because Some Just Won’t Accept It

 - ‘The Greenlandic Poem of Atli’ (st. 49) ( Larrington, 1996 )

 Arguably the most iconic example of a warrior burial in Viking Age Sweden is a mid-10th century grave in Birka.
 This grave has been the example of what a Viking warrior burial should look like for over a century.
-Everyone assumed that a man was the one laid to rest in the grave – but new research shows assumptions should not be taken as fact.
-It is the remains of a warrior woman in that grave.
+Everyone assumed that a man was the one laid to rest in the grave – but research has shown assumptions should not be taken as fact.
+The grave contains female remains.